kusarol/example/README.md

 # Description
-This program is designed to view Excel files.
+This program is designed to view Excel files. uploads folder is needed to store temporary files.

 # Needs
 To install the application, you must install requirements.txt (pip install -r requirements.txt)